HackerUniverse/ScreamingCobra/README.md

 # F.A.Q

 # ScreamingCobra
-- Swiss knife for XSS Fuzzing on any given URI
+- Swiss knife for XSS on any URI
-- Swiss knife for XSS Finding on any given URI
+- Fuzz / Find
-- Any logic is valid logic
+- Any logic is valid logic in this software

 # License
 - EULA